Noise Levels in Crosstown, Memphis, TN | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Crosstown sounds about 31% louder than Central Crosstown to the human ear, a 3.9 dBA gap.
+To the human ear, noise in southwestern Crosstown sounds about 136% louder than in southeastern Crosstown, a 12.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?